Trading Strategy

 As a result of this traumatic experience, I wanted to take charge of my financial future and not leave it in the hands of an actively managed mutual fund.

-With no concept of day trading costs or order execution quality, let alone a fear for losing, I sold the mutual funds, opened a custodian account at TD Ameritrade, and quickly started crushing the market.
+With no concept of day trading costs or order execution quality, let alone a fear of losing, I sold the mutual funds, opened a custodian account at TD Ameritrade, and quickly started crushing the market.

-Over the course of three years I took my portfolio of several thousand and ran it up to nearly $100,000.
+Over the course of three years, I took my portfolio of several thousand and ran it up to nearly $100,000.

 I then lost $72,000 in one trade and realized there was a lot more to stock trading than meets the eye.